Maurice Podoloff: Biography

-In 1926, Podoloff opened the New Haven Arena on Grove Street in downtown New Haven with his father and two brothers.
+In 1926, Podoloff opened the New Haven Arena on Grove Street in downtown New Haven with his father Abraham and brothers Nathan and Jacob.
 The Arena held over 4,000 people and hosted ice hockey, concerts, and circus events before it was demolished in 1974.

+The Podoloffs also owned the New Haven Eagles hockey team, a charter member of the Canadian-American Hockey League.
+Maurice Podoloff served on the league’s board of governors, and later became secretary-treasurer of the league in 1935.

-A distinguished lawyer, he was of impeccable character and instrumental in professional basketball's development and success.
-On June 6, 1946, already serving as president of the American Hockey League, he was appointed president of the newly formed Basketball Association of America (BAA), becoming the first person to lead two professional leagues simultaneously.
+On June 6, 1946, while still serving as president of the AHL, he was appointed president of the newly formed Basketball Association of America (BAA).
+He would continue as head of the AHL until 1952.

-After BAA teams signed several of the best players in the National Basketball League, Podoloff negotiated a merger with the NBL to form the National Basketball Association, or NBA, in 1949.
-His great organizational and administrative skills were later regarded as the key factor that kept the league alive in its often stormy formative years.
+After BAA teams signed several players in the National Basketball League, Podoloff negotiated a merger with the NBL to form the National Basketball Association, or NBA, in 1949.

-As president, Podoloff expanded the NBA to as many as 17 teams in three divisions and worked out a 557-game schedule.
+As president, Podoloff expanded the NBA to 17 teams in three divisions and worked out a 557-game schedule.

-He introduced the BAA's collegiate draft in 1947, and in 1954 instituted the NBA's 24-second shot clock created by Dan Biasone, owner of the Syracuse Nationals, and his executive vice-president, Leo Ferris, which quickened the pace of games and improved NBA basketball from a slow plodding game to a fast-paced sport.
-That same year, he increased national recognition of the NBA immensely by landing its first television contract.
+He introduced the BAA's collegiate draft in 1947, and in 1954 instituted the NBA's 24-second shot clock created by Dan Biasone, owner of the Syracuse Nationals, and his executive vice-president, Leo Ferris, which quickened the pace of games.
+That same year, he increased national recognition of the NBA through its first television contract.

 During his NBA presidency, he meted out lifetime suspensions to 32 players who were involved in a point shaving scandal in 1951.
 Among these players were Indianapolis Olympians players Ralph Beard and Alex Groza for their actions at University of Kentucky, and 1951's number one draft pick Gene Melchiorre, for his actions at Bradley University.

-He stepped down as NBA president in 1963 after having greatly increased fan interest during the NBA's formative years and having improved the overall welfare of the sport of basketball through his foresight, wisdom, and leadership.
+He stepped down as NBA president in 1963.